The intrinsic formality of $E_n$-operads: Background and the statement of the obstruction problem

 \subsubsection{Model structures on cooperads and collections}

 We use the adjunction relations of the previous paragraph to provide our categories of cooperads and collections with a model structure.

-We define a model structure on the category of plain cooperads in cochain dg-modules first.
-We just assume that a morphism $\phi: \COp\rightarrow\DOp$ in $\dg^*\Op^c$ is a weak-equivalence if this morphism defines a weak-equivalence of cochain graded dg-modules arity-wise $\phi: \COp(r)\xrightarrow{\sim}\DOp(r)$, a cofibration if this morphism defines an injective map arity-wise $\phi: \COp(r)\rightarrowtail\DOp(r)$ (thus, a cofibration of cochain graded dg-modules since we work over a field), and a fibration if this morphism has the right lifting property with respect to the class of acyclic cofibrations.
+We define a model structure on the category of plain cooperads in cochain graded dg-modules first.
+We just assume that a morphism $\phi: \COp\rightarrow\DOp$ in $\dg^*\Op^c$ is a weak-equivalence if this morphism defines a weak-equivalence of cochain graded dg-modules arity-wise $\phi: \COp(r)\xrightarrow{\sim}\DOp(r)$, a cofibration if this morphism defines a cofibration of cochain graded dg-modules arity-wise $\phi: \COp(r)\rightarrowtail\DOp(r)$ (thus, if $\phi: \COp(r)\rightarrow\DOp(r)$ is injective in positive degrees, for every arity $r\geq 1$), and we characterize the class of fibrations by the right lifting property with respect to the class of acyclic cofibrations.
 We refer to~\cite[\S II.9.2]{FresseBook} for the proof that these classes of morphisms fulfill the axioms of model categories.
-Recall simply that $\dg^*\Op^c$ has a set of generating (acyclic) cofibrations consisting of the (acyclic) cofibrations $\phi: \COp\rightarrow\DOp$ whose domains and codomains $\COp,\DOp\in\dg^*\Op^c$ vanish in arity $r\gg 0$ and form bounded dg-modules of finite rank over the ground field in each arity $r>0$.
+Recall simply that $\dg^*\Op^c$ has a set of generating (acyclic) cofibrations which consists of the (acyclic) cofibrations $\phi: \COp\rightarrow\DOp$ whose domains and codomains $\COp,\DOp\in\dg^*\Op^c$ vanish in arity $r\gg 0$ and form bounded dg-modules of finite dimension over the ground field in each arity $r>0$.

-We provide the category of under objects $\ComOp^c/\dg^*\Op^c$ with the canonical model structure induced by our model structure on $\dg^*\Op^c$ so that a morphism in $\ComOp^c/\dg^*\Op^c$ forms a weak-equivalence, a cofibration, a fibration, if and only if this morphism defines a weak-equivalence, a cofibration, a fibration in $\dg^*\Op^c$.
+We provide the category of under objects $\ComOp^c/\dg^*\Op^c$ with the canonical model structure induced by our model structure on $\dg^*\Op^c$ so that a morphism in $\ComOp^c/\dg^*\Op^c$ forms a weak-equivalence (respectively, a cofibration, a fibration) if and only if this morphism defines a weak-equivalence (respectively, a cofibration, a fibration) in $\dg^*\Op^c$.
 We then use our square of adjunction relations (1-4) in~\S\ref{Background:AlgebraicAdjunctions} to transport this model structure to our other categories of cooperads.
 We basically assume that the forgetful functors create the class of weak-equivalences and fibrations in each case.
 We also use our left adjoint functors to transport our sets of generating (acyclic) cofibrations to each of our model categories, which are all cofibrantly generated therefore.
-We refer to~\cite[\S\S II.9.2-9.4, \S\S II.11.3-11.4]{FresseBook} for the proof of the validity of these constructions.
+We refer to~\cite[\S\S II.9.2-9.3, \S\S II.11.3-11.4]{FresseBook} for the proof of the validity of these constructions.